-Powerball sales increased \$35.4 million to \$77.9 million in 2011 compared to \$42.5 million in 2010.
-The increase is attributable to Powerball sales being offered for the entire fiscal year in 2011 versus approximately five months during fiscal year 2010.
+Powerball sales increased \$33.1 million to \$111.0 million in 2012 compared to \$77.9 million in 2011.
+The increase is primarily attributable to a change in the ticket price point from \$1 to \$2 in January 2012 that drove the overall sales increase.
 Powerball is a multi-state lottery online game operated by the Multi-State Lottery Association (MUSL).
 Through a cross-sell agreement between MUSL and participating Mega Millions states, the GLC began selling tickets for the Powerball online game during fiscal year 2010, on January 30, 2010.
 Drawings are held twice weekly on Wednesday and Saturday.
 Five winning numbers are drawn from a set of 59 white balls and one number is drawn from a second set of 39 red balls.
 Additionally, players can choose the PowerPlay option to increase their non-jackpot prizes for an additional \$1 per play, per draw.
 Non-jackpot prizes are multiplied two to five times, depending on the PowerPlay multiplier for that drawing.
 Players can win \$1 million dollars automatically with PowerPlay when they match all 5 white balls regardless of the multiplier number.